 - Work on your project over the course of your senior year, completing a minimum of 18 units, maximum 24 units under 39-500.
 Remember to receive the College of Engineering Honors at commencement, you must have a minimum of 18 units on the same research topic.

-- Present your research findings at the Undergraduate Research Symposium, "Meeting of the Minds" in late spring.
-Though "Meeting of the Minds" is open to any undergraduate research initiatives occurring on campus, it is a requirement for College of Engineering Honors Research students.
+- Present your research findings at the Undergraduate Research Symposium, "Meeting of the Minds" in May.
+Although "Meeting of the Minds" is open to any undergraduate research initiatives occurring on campus, it is a requirement for College of Engineering Honors Research students.